 By late 1898, the owners of the château, alarmed by mounting local dissent and the dark rumours of (then considered) criminal activities, precipitously cancelled the lease.

 The de Maunys moved on to Cannes where on April 19, 1899, their first child, Victor Alexander was born.
-Later they moved to San Remo, and finally landed in England.
+Later they moved to San Remo and finally landed in England.

 Count Maurice de Mauny-Talvande possessed charm, intelligence, natural style and an uncanny skill to cultivate the friendship of the rich and famous people.
-His aspiration to mingle with the élite of the society; his fondness for grandiose, wining and dining; as well as his conscience-free disposition to deploy the financial resources of other people, whether morally acceptable or otherwise, surfaced in the early stages in his marriage and drove him into a financial difficulties.
+His aspiration to mingle with the élite of the society; his fondness for grandiose, wining and dining; as well as his conscience-free disposition to deploy the financial resources of other people, whether morally acceptable or otherwise, surfaced in the early stages in his marriage and drove him into financial difficulties.
 But it seems that he never mended his ways even after his downfall and bankruptcy.

 Author William Warren has suggested in his book “Tropical Asian Style,” which showcases contemporary residences throughout Southeast Asia, that Count Maurice de Mauny Talvande’s dwindling financial status, along with the many marital problems he was facing, must have forced him to move to Ceylon.

 It was Sir Thomas Lipton, the tea magnate, who first invited the Count to Ceylon in 1912.
-During that visit Maurice was deeply impressed by his first experience of the tropics and the serenity and beauty of the country.
+During that visit, Maurice was deeply impressed by his first experience of the tropics and the serenity and beauty of the country.
 He vowed to return to the Island nation.

 The ancient historical poem Mahavamsa or the ‘Great Chronicle’ of Sri Lanka, tells that the cruel and callous Prince-regent, Vijaya, and his unruly companions, after being banished from Sinhapura in India, landed on the shores of an island.
 After disembarking from the ship they sat down, wearied, on the ground.
 They found their hands and bodies coloured by the red dust that lay there.
-So, they called the place Tambapanni (“copper-colored sand”).
-Later on, Vijaya founded his capital in Tambapanni, and the island came to bear the same name.
+So, they called the place Tambapanni (“copper-coloured sand”).
+Later on, Prince Vijaya founded his capital in Tambapanni, and the island came to bear the same name.

 As time wore on, the exact location of Tambapanni as described in Mahavamsa became obscured to the world.